shizimags/mousemove/SHARING-INSTRUCTIONS.md

-# MouseMover - Quick Start Guide
+# MouseMover - Sleep Prevention Tool

-A simple program that moves your mouse every 5 seconds to keep your computer active.
+A powerful program that moves your mouse every 5 seconds and **prevents your computer from going to sleep** using multiple system-level methods.

 ## 🖥️ **For Windows Users**